radu-matei/radu-matei.github.io/content/blog/filter-k8s-logs.md

 $ kubectl create namespace filter-logs
 ```

-Now in this namespace, [create a new secret, according to the instructions in the Kubernetes documentation.][k8s-create-secret].
+Now in this namespace, [create a new secret, according to the instructions in the Kubernetes documentation.][k8s-create-secret]
 The values I used are: `super-secret-admin-username` for the user name and `super-secret-admin-password` for the password.

-Now deploy the pod (and if needed, also the `filter-role.yaml` file containing the RBAC objects).
-We expect that if the web application would ever try to write `super-secret-admin-username` or `super-secret-admin-password` (or the value of any secret int he namespace) in the logs, our filtering sidecar would redact that.
+Now deploy the pod (and if needed, also the [`filter-role.yaml` file containing the RBAC objects][filter-role]).
+We expect that if the web application would ever try to write `super-secret-admin-username` or `super-secret-admin-password` (or the value of any secret in the namespace) in the logs, our filtering sidecar would redact that.

 Let's see if that actually happens: